ynput/ayon-documentation/website/docs/addon_aftereffects_artist.md

 <TabItem value="win">

-1. Use your favorite app to install extensions. we recommend using [Anastasyi's Extension Manager](https://install.anastasiy.com/).
+1. Use your favorite app to install extensions.
+We recommend using [Anastasyi's Extension Manager](https://install.anastasiy.com/).
 2. Locate and install the `extension.zxp` file.
 You can find it in the `AppData` folder, typically at `c:\Users\YOUR_USER\AppData\Local\Ynput\AYON\addons\aftereffects_X.X.X\ayon_aftereffects\api`.

 :::tip